I-SYST/EHAL/README.md

 * Need to port a specific driver or MCU ?
 Put your request in issues.
 It will get done eventually.
 If you want to have it faster, a fee based port is available.

 * EHAL is being outgrown.
-We are gradually moving to the new [IOsonata](https://github.com/IOsonata/IOsonata) in order to support more archtecture & platforms.
+We've moved to the new [IOsonata](https://github.com/IOsonata/IOsonata) in order to support more archtecture & platforms.
 We are re-organizing the new library for easier project integrations in order to response to more demands for other environnements.
 Current status : progressing well.
 New features will be added to the IOsanata.
 We will keep updating EHAL for bug fixes.
 If you are new user or starting a new project, it would be best to start with IOsonata.
 Thank you for your supports.
 ---

 external vendors' SDK and library required :